Mississippi

 Mississippi is home to some of the most high-stakes BBQ and gumbo cook-offs in the country, with pitmasters and chefs going dish for dish to win state and regional titles.
 But could these smoky showdowns ever become a legal betting market?

-While the idea might seem unconventional, novelty betting markets have taken off in other areas.
-For example, the Nathan’s Hot Dog Eating Contest has become a heavily wagered on event.
+While the idea may seem unconventional, novelty betting markets have gained traction in other areas.
+For example, the Nathan’s Hot Dog Eating Contest has become a heavily wagered-on event.
 The logistics of this market may take some time to iron out, but ultimately, it could help put even more tax revenue in the pockets of the state.

 Online sports betting in The Magnolia State